markstringer-dti/markstringer-dti.github.io/dti.md

 Every direction that you look in there seem to be problems that can't solve.
 You have found this book.
 You think it might be worth a read.

 Maybe it isn't that.
 Maybe it's this.
 You have a group of people working on a project for you.
 You've got this uncomfortable feeling that the project isn't going well.
-Gor the sake of the company or for the sake of your career, or both, you need this project to succeed.
+For the sake of the company or for the sake of your career, or both, you need this project to succeed.
 You wonder if there any useful tips in this book that you can pass on.
 Is there anything that *you* could do to help the project succeed?

 Even though you think the project is impossible, you haven't given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it been stopped, abandoned, killed?
 Put to sleep.
 Why would anybody carry on with it?

 Well, part of the reason is your inherent optimism.
 You know that a lot of things that seem impossible can be done., given the right skills and expertise.
 You know this from other parts of your life.
 If you can only change your point of view, things can improve dramatically.
-If you look at things in the right way  they get easier to solve.
+If you look at things in the right way,  they get easier to solve.
 If you do the right things at the right time, things that used to seem impossible can turn out to be to a success.

 What you would like and expect from a book titled "Delivering the Impossible" is some kind of guide.
 You'd expect some kind of handbook for dealing with projects that seem impossible.